kyma-project/cli/docs/gen-docs/kyma_upgrade.md

 ## Synopsis

 Use this command to upgrade the Kyma version on a cluster.
-If no source is specified, then Kyma is upgraded to the same version as the CLI

 ```bash
 kyma upgrade [flags]